WorldMaker/blog.worldmaker.net/_drafts/purple-bay-haze.md

 It looks trite on paper, and it sounded trite nearly as soon as I had said it, but it also felt surprisingly *right*, in that moment, as my simplest answer to that question.
+It does ring as a decent summary for a half-dozen stories and a lot of the conversations I've been having.

 [^1]: I've also got long rants about how much this irks me and how many problems I've got with the way technical interviews are and how deeply